History of the RCM

 The RCM’s buildings, facilities and location are the envy of the world.
 The RCM is situated directly opposite the Royal Albert Hall in the cultural heart of London, one of the world’s great musical cities.
-Our iconic building, our concert hall, opera theatre, state-of-the-art studios, library and museum all provide inspiration for RCM students.
+Our iconic building, our concert hall, opera theatre, studios, library and museum all provide inspiration for RCM students.